 - 9. The protected characteristics covered by the Public Sector Equality Duty are: - a.
-Age people of different ages - b.
-Disability people with a physical or mental disability - c.
-Gender Reassignment transgender people who have changed their sex or are in the process of doing so. - d.
-Marriage and Civil Partnership partnerships entered into by a man and a woman or a couple of the same sex. - e.
-Pregnancy and Maternity women having a baby, and women just after they have had a baby. - f.
-Race people who come from different places or have different ethnic origins; they may have different skin colours or hold a passport from a country outside of the UK. - g.
-Religion or Belief people with differing religions or beliefs, or people without a religion or belief. - h.
-Sex people of different sex (women and men). - i.
-Sexual Orientation a person's sexual attraction to other people, or lack thereof including persons of the opposite, same or either sex. - 10.
+People of different races people who come from different places or have different ethnic origins; they may have different skin colours or hold a passport from a country outside of the UK. - b.
+Religion or Belief people with differing religions or beliefs, or people without a religion or belief - c.
+People of different ages - d.
+People of different sex women and men - e.
+People with a disability physical or mental - f.
+Gender Reassignment transgender people who have changed their sex or are in the process of doing so. - g.
+Pregnancy and Maternity women having a baby, and women just after they have had a baby. - h.
+Marriage and Civil Partnership - partnerships entered into by a man and a woman or a couple of the same sex. - i.
+Sexual Orientation - a person's sexual attraction to other people, or lack thereof including persons of the opposite, same or either sex. - 10.
 We must have due regard for the Socio-economic Duty family background or where a person is born still affects their life.
 For example, a child from a rich family often does better at school than a child from a poor family, even if the poorer child is cleverer.
 This is sometimes called socio-economic inequality. - 11.
 Our policies and actions seek to ensure that we do not negatively impact those who may be from low-income households, carers, people sleeping rough or any other marginalised or vulnerable group. - 12.
 Local data relating to the characteristics can be found at Section five of this report.